 Jute fiber is composed of small units of cellulose surrounded and cemented together by lignin and hemi-cellulose.
-The low cellulose content, coarseness, stiffness, low extensibility, low grip performance and some

-10 Jute industry needs innovation to battle the blues, say experts, other disadvantages seriously restrict the raw jute fiber from spinning.
+The low cellulose content, coarseness, stiffness, low extensibility, low grip performance and some other disadvantages seriously restrict the raw jute fiber from spinning.
 In order to increase spinnability of jute an intensive research work is needed.